 Electric Low Speed Vehicles (LSV’s) are becoming tremendously popular these days for a number of reasons.
-They are quiet, fun and relatively comfortable to drive, but more importantly, 4 Seater Gas Golf Carts For Sale in Fourways they do not use fossil fuel.
+They are quiet, fun and relatively comfortable to drive, but more importantly, 6 Seater Golf Cart Used in Germiston they do not use fossil fuel.
 New LSV’s like the GEM and others can be very expensive though and not a practical purchase for those who would only use them occasionally or on weekends.
 Welcome the “lease turn in”, out of warrantee, golf course Fleet Vehicles (golf carts) to the rescue.
 Three year old Club Car, EZ-Go and others show up by the thousands at auctions across the US every year.

 Whichever method you use to increase the speed of you golf cart, be sure to use good judgment and utilize proper safety equipment.
 Carting can be fun and functional for everyone and has many applications.
 Be safe enjoying your fast golf cart.
 Watch for more articles about golf cart upgrades and maintenance.